-- Aquifer protection area - The entire property is located in an area designated as a critical aquifer recharge area (CARA 3).
-The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
-Credit for this category is recommended. - Forest stewardship land - The property contains more than five acres of contiguous forest.
-The owner has been working to improve the health and diversity of the forest and have provided a forest stewardship plan that has been approved by a county forester.
-Credit for this category is recommended.
+• Forest stewardship land

+The property contains more than nine acres of contiguous forest.
+The owner is interested in developing and implementing a forest stewardship plan to improve on the health and diversity of the property.
+At this time, credit for this category cannot be recommended because a plan has not been provided.
+However, if a forest stewardship plan is provided by December 1, 2023, and approved by the department on or before December 31, 2023, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.
-Award of this category requires an annual progress report from the landowner

-(see below, Section B. 12.), which should be sent to PBRS staff by either email or other agreed to method.
+Award of this category requires an annual progress report from the landowner (see below, Section B. 12.), which should be sent to PBRS staff by either email or other agreed to method.